pwwang/immunopipe/docs/getting-started.md

 !!! tip

+    Both the `docker` and `singularity` commands map the current directory (`.`) to the `/workdir` directory in the container.
+To get the detailed directory structure in the container, please refer to the [The directory structure in the container](./installation.md#the-directory-structure-in-the-container).

+!!! tip

     If you want to install and run the pipeline without docker, please refer to the [Installation](./installation.md) and [Running the pipeline](./running.md) pages for more details.

 !!! note